Ordisian/Reel-Rich-Scratch-And-Sinker/README.md

 ## 1. Introduction

-**Reel Rich: Scratch & Sinker** is a semi-idle fishing game that delves deep into the mind of a fisherman with a terrible gambling addiction who makes a pact with a powerful ocean patron.
-The player risks sudden death, but in return they receive a way to fuel their gambling addiction and thirst for endless wealth.
+**Reel Rich: Scratch & Sinker** Reel Rich: Scratch & Sinker is a darkly comedic semi-idle fishing game about a broke fisherman who makes a deal he can't afford and spends the rest of his lives trying to outlast it.
+Players fish, gamble, feed an ancient eldritch patron, and die — repeatedly — in pursuit of endless wealth and just one more cast.

 ---